aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 ## Lock Aspect Ratio of Image

 The aspect ratio of a geometric shape is the ratio of its sizes in different dimensions.
-You can lock the aspect ratio of the image using [Shape.aspect_ratio_locked](https://reference.aspose.com/words/python-net/aspose.words.drawing/shapebase/aspect_ratio_locked/).
+You can lock the aspect ratio of the image using [aspect_ratio_locked](https://reference.aspose.com/words/python-net/aspose.words.drawing/shapebase/aspect_ratio_locked/).
 The default value of the shape's aspect ratio depends on the [ShapeType](https://reference.aspose.com/words/python-net/aspose.words.drawing/shapetype/).
 It is `True` for [ShapeType.IMAGE](https://reference.aspose.com/words/python-net/aspose.words.drawing/shapetype/#image) and `False` for other shape types.

+The following code example shows how to work with aspect ratio:

 {{< highlight python >}}
 doc = aw.Document()